Variety in Sepia

-Variety in Sepia is a television Variety special that was filmed live on 7 October 1947 at the RadiOlympia Theatre, Alexandra Palace, London, and was aired on BBC TV.
+Variety in Sepia is a television Variety special that was broadcast live on BBC TV on 7 October 1947 from the RadiOlympia Theatre, Alexandra Palace, London.

 Historical significance

 Variety in Sepia is significant to television history for several reasons: it was an early example of a television special dedicated to Black talent, it was an early example of a live television broadcast and it is one of the earliest surviving telerecordings.
 A six-minute fragment of the programme is all that exists and is thought to be the earliest surviving recording of a live BBC TV programme (apart from some silent off-air fragments from the 1930s).

 The fragment features Brooklyn-born singer Adelaide Hall performing two songs: "Chi-Baba, Chi-Baba (My Bambino Go to Sleep)", written by Mack David, Jerry Livingston and Al Hoffman, and "I Can't Give You Anything But Love, Baby", written by Jimmy McHugh and Dorothy Fields.
 The surviving footage of Adelaide Hall may also be the earliest surviving recording of an African American performing on British television.